-Some of Ms. Van Rensalier’s other achievements include serving as the director and curator of the Los Angeles Festival in Black Art Exhibition, which had 220,000 attendees, and of the Watts Festival Art Exhibition.
-In recognition of her hard work and dedication, she was honored with accolades like the Historic Site Preservation Award from the New Jersey State Historic Preservation Commission, the Historic Site Preservation Award from the Paterson Historic Preservation Commission, and the Bill Pascrell Jr. Award, among many others.
+Some of Ms. Van Rensalier’s other achievements include serving as the director and curator of the “Black Art Exhibition” at the City of Los Angeles Festival, which had 220,000 attendees, and the founder of the “Watts Seniors History Exhibition” at the Los Angeles City Hall Rotunda.
+She was also the founder of the National All-American Rose Selection’s (AARS) Watts Senior Center Rose Garden, the official smallest in the nation.
+In recognition of her perseverance and dedication, she was honored with accolades such as the New Jersey State Historic Preservation Award, the New Jersey State Senate Award, the California State Legislature Commendation Award from the California State Legislature and U.S. Congressman Bill Pascrell Jr.’s Special Congressional Recognition Award, among many others.

 Ms. Van Rensalier, now married 10 years to Dr. John E. Warren, throughout her adult life has often said “The soul has no color; it’s the soul’s character God will judge us by.”